Ready To Get Started With Physical Therapy Near Santa Paula?

 Cognitive-Communication Disorders: impairment of cognitive processes including attention, memory, abstract reasoning, awareness, and executive functioning (e.g. self-monitoring, planning, and problem-solving)

-Alternative Communication: communication systems and devices (i.e. augmentative and alternative communication systems) that assist individuals with severe communication disorders
+Augmentative and Alternative Communication (AAC): systems and devices that assist individuals with communication disorders